AlexBardDev/Funny_Python/README.md

 # Funny_Python
-Some Python scripts coded just for fun
+Some Python scripts coded just for fun.